pdube/nike/README.md

 # nike

 `nike` is a simple library to run functions in parallel and return the accumulated errors, if any.
 It will create as many workers as there are CPUs at runtime.
+It is named after the ancient greek goddess of victory [Nike](https://en.wikipedia.org/wiki/Nike_(mythology))

 ## Usage example